Corn marigold Chrysanthemum segetum

 How to spot it

-Of medium height, the flowers, which are yellow discs with prominent ray florets, are borne singly on the ends of the stems.
-The leaves are deeply toothed, slightly fleshy, lobed, hairless and covered with a waxy layer that gives them a greenish blue colour.
+Of medium height, the flowers, which are golden-yellow discs with prominent ray florets, are borne singly on the ends of the stems.
+The leaves are deeply toothed, slightly fleshy, lobed, hairless and covered with a waxy layer that gives them a greenish blue-grey colour.

 Most often found as an arable weed, but it can also be found on other disturbed sites such as rubbish tips, road verges, waste ground and even over-grazed pasture.